Anisotropic Green Coordinates: Anisotropic Green Coordinates

 \subsection{Properties}

-To analyze the deformation properties of the anisotropic Green coordinates (Eq.~\eqref{eq:deformed_position_ani}), we first revisit the properties of the isotropic case, as examined in~\citep{2008Green, 2009DriveGreen}.
+To analyze the deformation properties of the anisotropic Green coordinates, we first revisit the properties of the isotropic case, as examined in~\citep{2008Green, 2009DriveGreen}.
 Specifically, these properties include: (1) Linear reproduction: $\eta=F(P, \eta)$ for $\eta \in \Omega$; (2) Translation invariance: $\sum_{i \in I_{\mathbb{V}}}{\phi_{i}(\eta)=1}$ for $\eta \in \Omega$; (3) Rotation and scale invariance: for an affine transformation $T$, $T\eta=F(\eta, TP)$; (4) Shape preservation: the deformation is angle-preserving in 2D and quasi-conformal in 3D; and (5) Smoothness: $\phi_{i}(\eta)$ and $\psi_{j}(\eta)$ are $C^{\infty}$ for $\eta \in \Omega$.
-We observe that the anisotropic Green coordinates retain the properties of linear reproduction, translation invariance, and scale invariance.
-However, when $\mathbf{A} \neq \mathbf{I}$, it does not satisfy the rotation invariance.
-Additionally, they are not angle-preserving in 2D.
+We observe that the anisotropic Green coordinates retain the properties of linear reproduction, translation invariance, scale invariance, quasi-conformality and smoothness.
+However, it does not satisfy the rotation invariance.
+Additionally, in 2D, these coordinates are not angle-preserving but exhibit quasi-conformality.

-\textbf{Linear reproduction}: The linear reproduction property is directly achieved through the anisotropic boundary integral formula.
-In Eq.~\eqref{eq:deformed_position_ani}, when the source and target cages are identical and $s_j=1$, substituting the coordinate expressions back yields Eq.~\eqref{eq:derive_ani_green}, thereby confirming that $\tilde{\eta}=\eta$.
+\textbf{Linear reproduction}: The anisotropic boundary integral formula naturally satisfies the linear reproduction property.
+As shown in Eq.~\eqref{eq:deformed_position_ani}, when the source and target cages are identical and $s_j=1$, substituting the coordinate expressions back yields Eq.~\eqref{eq:derive_ani_green}, verifying that $\tilde{\eta}=\eta$.